MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 - Windows Server 2012 R2
 - Windows Server 2016, version 1709 and earlier

-When you onboard devices to ATP with Configuration Manager, you deploy the ATP policy to a target collection or multiple collections.
+When you onboard devices to Microsoft Defender for Endpoint with Configuration Manager, you deploy the policy to a target collection or multiple collections.
 Sometimes the target collection contains devices running any number of the supported operating systems.
 The instructions for onboarding these devices vary based on if you're targeting a collection containing devices with operating systems that are only up-level or if the collection also includes down-level clients.

 - If your target collection contains both up-level and down-level devices, then use the instructions to [onboard devices running any supported operating system](#bkmk_any_os) (recommended).
 - If your collection contains only up-level devices, then you can use the [up-level onboarding instructions](#bkmk_uplevel).